Baldwin IV of Jerusalem: Accession

 Upon Amalric's death, the High Court convened to discuss the kingdom's succession.
 Though Baldwin was not diagnosed, Hamilton believed the High Court must have been aware of the royal physicians' suspicions that Baldwin had contracted leprosy.
 There was no viable alternative to succeed Amalric, however.
-Baldwin was the king's only son; Amalric's second marriage had produced two daughters, of which only Isabella survived infancy.
+Baldwin was the King's only son; Amalric's second marriage had produced two daughters, of which only Isabella survived infancy.
 Female succession was expressly allowed, but Sibylla was an unmarried adolescent, and Isabella was only two years old.
 The male candidates, Amalric's cousins Prince Bohemond III of Antioch, Baldwin of Antioch, and Count Raymond III of Tripoli, were politically unsuitable: Bohemond was bound to distant Antioch, Baldwin was in the service of Byzantine Emperor Manuel I Komnenos, and Raymond was virtually a stranger to the barons after nine years spent in Muslim captivity.

 After three days of deliberation, Baldwin IV was unanimously chosen, with the expectation that a husband would be found for Sibylla to succeed him if he proved to be affected.
 The Latin patriarch of Jerusalem, Amalric of Nesle, crowned the young king in the Church of the Holy Sepulchre.
-Although medieval rulers were typically crowned on Sundays, 15 July 1174 was chosen for Baldwin's coronation instead as it was the 75th anniversary of the First Crusade's seizure of Jerusalem.
+Although medieval rulers were typically crowned on Sundays, 15 July 1174 was chosen for Baldwin's coronation instead as it was the 75th anniversary of the First Crusade's successful end to the siege of Jerusalem.